open-campaign-logger/generator-library/GeneratorGuide.md

 Note that only one modifier (such as the *+10* in the above example) is supported.
 The modifier can only be a plus (+) or minus (-) operation, not for example multiplier (\*) or another die roll.

-## Template
+## Templates

-The *_empty_template* table contains a structure for creating complex generators that are compatible with different genres.
-Table names and comment fields requiring customization are marked with *XXX*.
+The *_empty_template.json* file (note the initial underscore character) in the generator repository contains a ready-made structure for creating complex generators that can be used with different types of genres (such as fantasy and modern worlds).

+Also available is a simplified template for short help tables: *_simple_template.json*.

+Both templates have locations that need to be filled in for each new table, such as the table names and comment fields that require customization.
+These locations are marked with *XXX*.

-The template follows the recommended practices explained in the following section.
+The templates follow the recommended practices explained in the following section.

 # Recommended Practices